Adhish1612Acharya/Team-Satkriya/README.md

 ### 🎥 AI-Verified Webinars

+- Webinar Registration & Management: Direct sign-up for sessions and expert-led scheduling.
 - Experts can host webinars on cow husbandry, verified by Gemini AI for relevance.
 - Farmers can search and filter webinars by topic, date, or expert.